 - a) The project site is located within the existing UC Merced campus.
 There is no existing community within the UC Merced campus or adjacent to the UC Merced campus or project site.
 As such, implementation of the proposed project would not physically divide an established community.
-There would be no impact regarding this criterion. - b) The University is a State entity and not subject to regional or local land use controls.
+There would be no impact regarding this criterion. - b) The campus was annexed by the City of Merced in July of 2024; however, the-University is a State entity and not subject to regional or local land use controls.
 As the proposed project is located on the UC Merced campus, it would not be subject to land use plans, policies or regulations adopted by the City of Merced or Merced County to avoid or minimize an environmental effect.
 The land use plan that is applicable to the proposed project is the 2020 LRDP.
 The 2020 LRDP was designed to guide the future development of the campus in a manner that would avoid and minimize any adverse effects of campus growth and development.
 The proposed project would be in an area that is designated CMU, which allows for student housing.
 The siting and design of the proposed project would also be required to be consistent with the 2020 LRDP and the Physical Design Framework of the UC Merced campus.
 Therefore, the project would not conflict with the 2020 LRDP, and this impact would be less than significant.